tesseract-ocr/tessdoc/Training-Tesseract-3.00–3.02.md

 Each separate character must be included in the unicharset.
 That is, all of the characters used must be part of the language that is being trained.

-The rules are not bidirectional, so if you want 'rn' to be considered when 'm' is detected and vise versa you need a rule for each.
+The rules are not bidirectional, so if you want 'rn' to be considered when 'm' is detected and vice versa you need a rule for each.

 Like most other files used in training, the `unicharambigs` file must be encoded as UTF-8, and must end with a newline character.